shantanu1109/IBM-HR-Analytics-Employee-Attrition-and-Performance-Prediction/README.md

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>

-### Problem STATEMENT
+### OBJECTIVE

-Understanding why and when employees are likely to leave can improve employee retention and hiring planning.
-I will use a step-by-step systematic approach for "HR Analytics" or "People Analytics".
+Employee attrition is the rate at which employees leave a company.
+The goal of this analysis is to model employee attrition and determine the most dominant contributing factors that govern this turnover.
+Through this kind of analysis, we can understand how many employees are likely to leave, while also determining which employees are at the highest risk and for what reasons.

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>